-Rear Heated Seats
+Rear Heated Seats - If Equipped

-On some models, the two outboard seats are equipped with heated seats.
+On some models, the two rear outboard seats may be equipped with heated seats.
 There are two heated seat switches that allow the rear passengers to operate the seats independently.
 The heated seat switches for each heater are located on the rear of the center console.